anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ### Front Derailleur Mounting

 The front derailleur height and rotation are the easy variables.
 The outer cage plate needs to sit close to the big ring so it can start controlling the chain almost immediately as the shift begins, but not so close that the teeth can hit the cage under frame flex or vibration.
-In practice that usually means about 1-2 mm above the tallest teeth on the big ring.
+In practice, that usually means about 1–2 mm above the tallest teeth on the big ring.
 If the derailleur is mounted too high, the cage has to push the chain farther before the chain can engage the shift ramps and pickup pins on the large ring, which makes upshifts slower and less decisive.

 The cage also needs to be parallel to the chainrings so it guides the chain sideways with a nearly uniform gap along the length of the cage.
 If the derailleur is rotated inward or outward, one end of the cage reaches the chain before the other.
 That can cause rubbing, hesitation, or a messy shift where the chain is pushed sideways without climbing cleanly onto the big ring.

 ### Rear Derailleur B-Screw

 The L-TWOO RX rear derailleur has a B-screw that sets the derailleur body's starting angle relative to the cassette.
 More B-tension rotates the derailleur backward and increases the gap between the upper jockey wheel and the cassette; less B-tension lets it sit closer.
-That gap matters because the upper jockey wheel is what tracks the cassette and presents the chain to each cog during a shift.
+The upper jockey wheel is what tracks the cassette and presents the chain to each cog during a shift.
 If it is too far away, the chain has more room to wander before engaging the next sprocket, so shifts become slower and less precise.
 If it is too close, the jockey wheel can crowd the larger cogs, causing noise, drag, or outright interference.
-The goal is not a universal distance, but the smallest gap that still gives safe clearance in the largest cassette cog.
+The objective is to find the smallest gap that still gives safe clearance in the largest cassette cog.

 ### Limit Screws and Cable Tension